liamhays/rk3566-mcu/rk3566_mcu_notes.md

 number. (see the SCR1 EAS for info on these registers).

 The timer control registers are in the Reserved section after the `MCU_INTC` section, at 0xFE7F0000.
+The base address is undocumented in the TRM, and I found the location by probing from the SCR1.
 These registers are not mirrored, as they are implemented in the SCR1 core as an address mask, as opposed to a peripheral inside the RK3566.

 The timer follows the RISC-V timer standard.
-See the `timer_irq` for an example.
+See the `timer_irq` project for an example.

 ## MCU memory
 The SCR1 core provides an optional 64KB of tightly coupled